Digital Equity Grants

 Applicants should submit pre-applications through the County’s online portal, Submittable, until 5 p.m. on June 5, 2026.
 Proposals will be screened for eligibility, and applicants who meet eligibility criteria will be invited to submit a full application.
 Staff anticipate inviting eligible applicants during the week of June 8, with full applications due at 5 p.m. on July 10.
 An interdepartmental staff team will review proposals.

 Digital Equity Initiative staff (DigitalEquity@arlingtonva.us) can assist as needed in submitting an application.
-Staff will host and record a virtual Q+A for potential applicants on May 28, hold office hours by appointment in June, and accept questions via email through June 30.
+Staff recorded a virtual Q+A for potential applicants on May 28, will hold office hours by appointment in June, and will accept questions via email through June 30.
 Questions shared through that date will be published on a rolling basis on this webpage.

 Staff anticipate finalizing grant agreements with prospective grantees in Fall 2026 and then sharing award recommendations with the County Board for approval by the end of the year.